ranveer14/ranveer14.github.io/_posts/Philosophical Posts/2023-01-12-HardProblemofConsciousness.md

 ---
 layout: post
 title: "The Hard Problem Of Consciousness And Nonduality"
-categries: Philosophy
+categories: Philosophy
 ---
-> Christ, Buddha, and Krishna are but waves in the Ocean of Infinite Consciousness that I am! -- Swami Vivekananda.
+> Christ, Buddha, and Krishna are but waves in the Ocean of Infinite Consciousness that I am! - Swami Vivekananda.

 Today (12 January) is the birth anniversary of the great Indian monk Swami Vivekananda.
 This post is a little bit about the teachings of Swami Vivekananda.
 The topic of today’s discussion is at the intersection of philosophy of mind, neuroscience and computer science.
 I want to talk about the definition of consciousness and explain a conundrum called **the hard problem of consciousness**.
 This is a central problem in the study of philosophy of mind and neuroscience.
 As a general question as well, it is interesting and worth pondering about.
 In the first part, I will try to explain the definition of consciousness according to Swami Vivekananda, then I will explain the philosophical problem.
 Finally I will try to resolve the hard problem of consciousness and make sense of the quote above.
 I should mention that the description in this post is based on a school of Indian philosophy called **Advait Vedant** which translates to **Nondual Vedanta**.
 Some of the arguments below are directly taken from the talks of a popular Vedantic teacher Swami Sarvapriyananda.
 I will talk more about Advait Vedanta in some other post.